Analytic function

 In mathematics, an analytic function is a function that is locally given by a convergent power series.
 There exist both real analytic functions and complex analytic functions.
 Functions of each type are infinitely differentiable, but complex analytic functions exhibit properties that do not generally hold for real analytic functions.

-A function is analytic if and only if its Taylor series about x0 converges to the function in some neighborhood for every x0 in its domain.
+A function is analytic if and only if for every $x_0$ in its domain, its Taylor series about $x_0$ converges to the function in some neighborhood of $x_0$.
+This is stronger than merely being infinitely differentiable at $x_0$, and therefore having a well-defined Taylor series; the Fabius function provides an example of a function that is infinitely differentiable but not analytic.